c19witness/uk-covid19-inquiry/2023-09-27_module-3/14_SOBO:_Covid-19_Airborne_Transmission_Alliance_by_Mr_Simblet_KC.rst

 So CATA therefore asks the Inquiry to uncover the manner in which the IPC cell guidance was produced.
 It's a process that until now remains shrouded in secrecy, and the relevant minutes of meetings and so on remain unpublished.

-So on the topic, you've heard other submissions today which are welcomed by CATA from, for instance, the Royal College of Nursing, the TUC, FEHMO and others, about RPE and its suitability, and of course CATA agrees with Mind, FEHMO and the Frontline Migrant Health Workers Group that Covid and measures to combat it impacted different racial groups differentially.
+So on the topic, you've heard other submissions today which are welcomed by CATA from, for instance, the Royal College of Nursing, the TUC, FEHMO and others, about :outline:`RPE` and its suitability, and of course CATA agrees with Mind, FEHMO and the Frontline Migrant Health Workers Group that Covid and measures to combat it impacted different racial groups differentially.

-One key issue which we say will need to be looked at carefully was the failure to provide RPE suitable for all persons irrespective of their ethnicity, gender or other characteristics.
-We've made some submissions in our written submissions at around paragraph 21 in relation to things such as different types of faces and sizes and so on, but essentially CATA's submission is that the procurement and provision of suitable RPE was not properly managed with regard to the diversity of the healthcare workforce.
+One key issue which we say will need to be looked at carefully was the failure to provide :outline:`RPE` suitable for all persons irrespective of their ethnicity, gender or other characteristics.
+We've made some submissions in our written submissions at around paragraph 21 in relation to things such as different types of faces and sizes and so on, but essentially CATA's submission is that the procurement and provision of :outline:`suitable RPE` was not properly managed with regard to the diversity of the healthcare workforce.

 The inadequacy of protective equipment features along another central concern of CATA, namely the reporting by healthcare workers -- or the non-reporting, as it may be more appropriately described -- under the Reporting of Injuries, Diseases and Dangerous Occurrence Regulations 2013, or RIDDOR.